peterlharding/skel/README.md

-# skel
+# A Skeleton Python Script

-Skeleton python script with multiple variants
+A skeleton Python script with multiple variants

+* Basic (has Enum for adding Modes)